SPECIAL EVENTS & PROGRAMMING

 There was no refrigeration in the 18th century, no supermarkets with food flown in from around the world—most people are aware of that.
 But how did the colonists and early Federalists ensure that there was food in the winter for themselves and their families when most things did not and could not grow (especially in a time of a little ice age)?

-On Saturday, October 26, 2024, from 1:00 to 4:00 p.m., Susan Plaisted of Heart to Hearth Cookery returns (cheesemaking and ice cream programs) to the Rockingham barn to present “Preserve or Perish: 18th-Century Food Preservation.”
-Techniques for food preservation will be discussed and presented via actual preserved products, with limited hands on, and augmented with Power Point pictures.
-This is an on-going program that can be visited at any time throughout the afternoon and for which registration is not required!
+Susan Plaisted of Heart to Hearth Cookery returns (cheesemaking and ice cream programs) to the Rockingham barn to present “Preserve or Perish: 18th-Century Food Preservation.”
+Techniques for food preservation were discussed and presented via actual preserved products, with limited hands on, and augmented with Power Point pictures.

 Matthew Dodd returned to Rockingham to present “Songs and Stories of the American Revolution.”
 Matt last presented this rousingly enjoyable program at Rockingham in 2016.
 Dressed in Colonial garb, before a set of a colonial tavern, Matthew took audiences back in time to the days of the American Colonial settlement and the American Revolution.
 Using rousing period songs and stories that put the songs into the context of the time, Matthew brought to life the exciting Days of 1776.